-Please note that to officially withdraw from classes, a student must withdraw online, or file for withdrawal with the Office of Student Assistance.
+Please note that to officially withdraw from classes, a student must withdraw online at www.pace.edu/MyPace, or file for withdrawal with the Office of Student Assistance.

 Federal Financial Aid Recipients Who Withdraw From All Classes

 Federal Title IV financial aid includes: Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Perkins Loan, Federal Direct Stafford Loans, and Federal Direct PLUS Loans (Parent Loans for Undergraduate Students or Graduate PLUS loans).
 For students who withdraw from all classes for a semester, federal regulations require that the Financial Aid Office perform the Return to Title IV Funds calculation.